Toronto Market Analysis

 How did it feel?

-The other stat that we can look at to see how it felt in Toronto is the sale to list price ratio, or how much over (or under) the list price buyers had to pay in order to buy a home.
-The average sale to list price ratio in Toronto in February was 99.8%, which is up from January when it was 98.1%.
-That’s a 1.7% increase in how much over list price sellers received, which means the market felt more competitive in February.
+If we want another example of how it felt in Toronto, it’s the sale to list price ratio.
+This is how much over (or under) the list price buyers had to pay in order to buy a home.
+The average sale to list price ratio in Toronto in December was 98.3%, which is down from November when it was 98.9%.
+In exact percentages, there was a 0.6% drop in how much over list price sellers received, which means the market felt less competitive in December.
+That is the lowest sale to list price ratio in all of 2024, but 2023 had three months were it dipped below our current levels.
+Nonetheless, December was the least competitive feeling month in all of 2024 for the Toronto market as a whole.

 Tale of two markets – how did it feel if you were buying or selling condos?